Mwai Kibaki: 1960–2002

 In early 1960, Mwai Kibaki left academia for active politics by giving up his job at Makerere and returning to Kenya to become an executive officer of Kenya African National Union (KANU), at the request of Thomas Joseph Mboya (who was the secretary general of KANU).
 Kibaki then helped to draft Kenya's independence constitution.

 In 1963, Kibaki was elected as Member of Parliament for the Doonholm Constituency (subsequently called Bahati and now known as Makadara) in Nairobi.
 His election was the start of a long political career.
 In 1963 Kibaki was appointed the Permanent Secretary for the Treasury.
 Appointed Assistant Minister of Finance and chairman of the Economic Planning Commission in 1963, he was promoted to Minister of Commerce and Industry in 1966.
 In 1969, he became Minister of Finance and Economic Planning where he served until 1982.

 In 1974, Kibaki, facing serious competition for his Doonholm Constituency seat from an opponent Mrs. Jael Mbogo, whom he had only narrowly and controversially beaten for the seat in the 1969 elections, moved his political base from Nairobi to his rural home, Othaya, where he was subsequently elected as Member of Parliament.
 The same year Time magazine rated him among the top 100 people in the world who had the potential to lead.
 He was re-elected Member of Parliament for Othaya in the subsequent elections of 1979, 1983, 1988, 1992, 1997, 2002, and 2007.

 When Daniel arap Moi succeeded Jomo Kenyatta as President of Kenya in 1978, Kibaki was elevated to the Vice Presidency, and kept the Finance portfolio until Moi changed his ministerial portfolio from Finance to Home Affairs in 1982.
 He had in 1978 rejected an offer to become World Bank Vice President for Africa instead choosing to further his political career.
-As of 2023, he is still regarded as one of the most effective and consequentual finance ministers of the Republic of Kenya.
+As of 2023, he is still regarded as one of the most effective and consequential finance ministers of the Republic of Kenya.
 Later as President, he kept close tabs with the treasury and directly influenced key economic policies resulting in steady economic growth.
-Kibaki fell out of favour with President Moi in March 1988, and was dropped as vice president and moved to the Ministry of Health.
+Kibaki fell out of favor with President Moi in March 1988, and was dropped as vice president and moved to the Ministry of Health.